Counseling & Psychological Services

 GROUPS, TOOLS & RESOURCES

 Engaging in group therapy offers many benefits.
-CAPS offers a variety of weekly, virtual therapy and support groups at no cost to you.
+CAPS offers a variety of weekly therapy and support groups, as well as workshops.